 Also worth a mention is Lightroom’s sister app Photoshop Express.
 This app is lighter than Lightroom and offers a range of tools that will be familiar to users of its desktop version.
 Although light, it still includes some advanced editing features required for mobile editing.

 Otherwise known as TPE, this app is a must-have for the landscape photographer.
 The original TPE allowed photographers to see the position of sunrise, sunset, moonrise and moonset at any time in any place on the globe.
 Add in twilight times and much more and it became an invaluable tool.
 This app can be downloaded here.

 At the end of 2019, a 3D version was added.
 This added a 3D overlay to the maps that allowed photographers to see if the sunrise would be shaded by a mountain.
 Currently, the 3D version is iOS only, but the non-3D is available on Android too.

 Many photographers use the VSCO presets for Lightroom and Camera RAW.
 These film emulation presets allow photographers to quickly apply a style to an image.
 The desktop presets for VSCO were discontinued some time back.

 VSCO is also available as a mobile app.
 This allows you to apply many of the presets and styles of the desktop version to your mobile images and video.
 The free version of the app comes with a number of included presets but you can also choose to purchase further options like a monthly or annual subscription.

-Created by the company behind Snapwire, releases allows your models to sign industry standard model release forms and then keeps them organised for you.
+Created by the company behind Snapwire, releases allow your models to sign industry-standard model release forms and then keep them organised for you.
 It also includes releases for property and allows all releases to be emailed in the form of a PDF.
 It offers forms for Getty Images, Shutterstock, Adobe Stock, etc.

 The app also makes it easier for photographers by saving all information within the app so they can be retrieved for future forms.
 It also supports the most popular cloud services like G Drive and Dropbox so files can be shared easily without any hassle.